Chun Hua Catherine Dong

-Chun Hua Catherine Dong (she/they) is a Chinese-born Canadian multimedia artist.
+Chun Hua Catherine Dong (she/they) is a Chinese-born Canadian Intermedia artist.
 Dong’s artistic practice is based in performance art, photography, video, installation, virtuality (VR), augmented reality (AR), and 3D printing within the contemporary context of global feminism.

 Biography

 Chun Hua Catherine Dong was born in Hunan province in China.
 Dong moved to Canada in 2002 and now lives in Tiohtià:ke/ Montréal.
 Dong received a BFA in Visual Art from Emily Carr University Art & Design in 2011 and an MFA in Intermedia from Concordia University in 2015.

 Dong started their artistic career as a performance artist in 2009.
 Dong uses the body—often their own body— as a primary material to activate social commentary on gender, identity, and immigration.
 In Later 2019, Dong focuses on art and technology, exploring new digital possibilities for bridging gaps between memories and experiences, whilst mediating culture and identity through the lens of gender and diaspora.